pragma-org/amaru-treasury/README.md

 ### How does it work?

 Each Amaru treasury contract comprises of 4 validators, each with specific role.
 One of them, the scopes, is shared across all treasuries.
 Others are specific to each scope.
 We have summarized the setup and flow in a [high-level diagram (PDF)](./docs/overview.pdf).
+We use a few symbols and arrows in the diagram, refer to [docs/README.md#legend](./docs/README.md#legend) to understand their meaning.

 #### Treasury